 - Relation of density to income categories.
 The following assumptions were used to determine the income categories according to the allowed densities for each site: - Lower-Income Sites.
 Sites at least 0.5 acres in size that allow at least 20 units per acre were inventoried as feasible for lower-income (low- and very low-income) residential development.
 This includes sites with a general plan land use designation of High Density Residential, which allows up to 29 units per acre.
-Site 4 includes both High Density and Medium Density Residential land use designations, so units were allocated accordingly between lower income and moderate income affordability using each land use's respective density. - Realistic capacity and affordability on Site 49 are based on a tentative purchase of these parcels by Self-Help Enterprises in order to build sweat-equity housing for lower-income households.
+Site 4 includes both High Density and Medium Density Residential land use designations, so units were allocated accordingly between lower income and moderate income affordability using each land use's respective density. - Realistic capacity and affordability on Site 49 are based on a pending purchase of these parcels by Self-Help Enterprises in order to build sweat-equity housing for lower-income households.
+As of October 2023, the sale was in escrow.
+Self-Help Enterprises has been speaking with City staff about pursuing a density bonus.
 While there is an active tract map on this site, the purchase has not been completed, so this is listed in the inventory as a site rather than as a pending project.
-The units have been inventoried in the lower-income category.
+The tract map is comprised of 89 lots.
+Thus, 89 units have been inventoried in the lower-income category, based on Self-Help Enterprises' track record for make the dream of becoming a homeowner a reality for low-income families through their sweat equity model.
 If the purchase and project do not move forward, it is estimated that this site will have the capacity to accommodate 68 units of above moderate-income housing based on the size of the lot and permitted density.
-The inventory has a significant surplus of lower-income housing capacity, so the City will still have sufficient capacity to meet the lower-income RHNA if this site does not develop for lower-income households. - Moderate-Income Sites.
+The inventory has a significant surplus of lower-income housing capacity, so the City will still have sufficient capacity to meet the lower-income RHNA if this site does not develop for lower-income households.

+- Moderate-Income Sites.
 Sites with a general plan land use designation of Medium Density Residential allow for a density range of 2 to 15 dwelling units per net acre.
 This land use designation provides for a land use pattern characterized predominantly by small scale attached multiple family residential developments.
 The typical residential pattern includes duplexes, triplexes and fourplexes, and low rise, high-amenity apartments.
 These areas were inventoried as feasible for moderate-income residential development.
 Additionally, sites smaller than 0.5 acres with a general plan land use designation of High Density Residential were designated moderate income.
-Sites larger than 10 acres with a low-density residential land use designation were inventoried with units at both moderate and above moderate-income affordability level.

-- Above Moderate-Income Sites.
+Sites larger than 10 acres with a low-density residential land use designation were inventoried with units at both moderate and above moderate-income affordability level. - Above Moderate-Income Sites.
 All other sites, which allow only single-family homes at lower densities, were inventoried as above moderate-income units. - Realistic Development Potential.
-The inventory assumes build out of 70 percent of the maximum permitted density for all sites.
+The inventory assumes build out of 45 percent of the maximum permitted density for all sites, except on small above moderate income sites that are not part of a potential lot consolidation where a maximum of one unit can be developed.
+On these sites, one unit per parcel was assumed.
+See subsection called Realistic Development Potential after Table 1F-4: Vacant Sites for more information.

-Table 1F-3 identifies vacant sites that are presently zoned for residential development in Huron.
+Table 1F-4 identifies vacant sites that are presently zoned for residential development in Huron.
 The locations of these sites are shown on Figure 1F-1.
-Based on permitted densities and the assumptions described, the sites identified in Table 1F-4 can accommodate an estimated 1,413 units, including 267 lower-income units, 388 moderate-income units, and 758 above moderate-income units.
+Based on permitted densities and the assumptions described, the sites identified in Table 1F-4 can accommodate an estimated 987 units, including 260 lower-income units, 250 moderate-income units, and 477 above moderate-income units.